MisterChief53/Metapulse-wiki/pages/Web View.md

 - ## Setting up Development Environment
 	- Since GitHub does not allow us to quickly commit big binary files for now, and compiling the full Chromium Embedded Framework from source requires too many resources, our best approach for now is to rely on a binary download of the CEF.
 	- Currently, the specific version that has been tested to work is: `cef_binary_118.6.9+g7e73645+chromium-118.0.5993.119_linux64.tar.bz2`
-	- Once one downloads the specific version (it has to be for Linux x86_64), delete the `./tests/cefsimple` folder and replace it with the repo.
-		- If you are on Windows, you can extract `.tar.bz2` using `7zip`.
-	- Use `docker compose run` to execute the `docker-compose.yml` on the `cefsimple` folder.
+	- Use `docker compose up` to execute the `docker-compose.yml` on the `cefsimple` folder.
 Make sure that your .yml file has this line commented or not present at all:
 		- ```yaml
 		  command: /bin/bash -c "cd /workspace && while true; do sleep 3600; done"
 		  ```
 		- This is so that the dbus and ssh are setup from inside the container by the dockerfile and not the docker compose
 	- Then, inside clion, for your toolchain, use a `remote-host` with a user `dev` and a password `1234` on `localhost` on port `5000`.
-	- Now, CLion will upload the files to the docker container, and you can compile the `cefsimple` target.
+	- Now, CLion will upload the files to the docker container, and you can compile the `cefclient` target.
-	- You then need to look somewhere in the code for `-fno-exceptions`, since that does not allow the compiler to compile exceptions, which will prevent `libpng++` to be used.
-		- The current problematic line looks like this:
-			- ```cmake
-			  list(APPEND CEF_CXX_COMPILER_FLAGS
-			      -fno-exceptions                 # Disable exceptions
-			      -fno-rtti                       # Disable real-time type information
-			      -fno-threadsafe-statics         # Don't generate thread-safe statics
-			      -fvisibility-inlines-hidden     # Give hidden visibility to inlined class member functions
-			      -std=c++17                      # Use the C++17 language standard
-			      -Wsign-compare                  # Warn about mixed signed/unsigned type comparisons
-			      )
-			  ```
+	- We put the entire CEF here since we make a few modifications to it related to CMake.
 	- Once compiled, to run it, you need to go to the docker container's `tmp` folder from **inside a shell invoked from CLion**, and find where the `cefsimple` binary got compiled.
-	- Then, you may run: `xvfb-run --server-args="-screen 0 1024x768x24" ./cefsimple --url=https://blank.page/` to run the webview on a specified webpage.
+	- Then, you may run: `xvfb-run --server-args="-screen 0 1024x768x24" ./cefclient --off-screen-rendering-enabled --url=https://blank.page/` to run the webview on a specified webpage.
-	- ### Deprecated instructions
-		- The open the outer folder in CLion and configure a run configuration using the provided `docker-compose.yml`.
 	- Now, debugging will work with everything you have!
 - ## Extracting images
-	- Whenever we want to extract images, we can use this docker command: `docker cp bc3a6714e687:/tmp/tmp.L7zYbW8hf4/cmake-build-debug/tests/cefsimple/Debug/img.png ./img.png`.
+	- Whenever we want to extract images, we can use this docker command: `cp 4eb851e05df9:/tmp/tmp.tK8sxnRrgB/cmake-build-debug/tests/cefclient/Debug/img.png ./img.png`.
 		- So basically, we specify which container id to copy the generated png from the generated `tmp` folder into wherever we invoke that command.
 - ## Running the Application
 	- The WebView utilizes a Docker container that makes use of `xvfb` to setup a virtual x server so that the CEF executes.